 Brandon spent two years recovering at Walter Reed Medical Center before returning home to Massachusetts.
 After four years of pain and a low quality of life trying to keep his left leg, Brandon made the difficult decision to have doctors amputate his lower left leg.
 He opted for an experimental surgical procedure called an Ewing Amputation at Brigham and Women’s Hospital in Boston.
 He is the second person to undergo this amputation surgery, which gives him the ability to control a robotic prosthetic with his brain, enabling him to perform complex actions and feel sensations.

-Now medically retired, Brandon has become quite the athlete.
-He plays football on the Wounded Warrior football team and is also training for the 2020 Boston Marathon.
-He works at BAE Systems as a subcontracts administrator senior, and co-owns a business called The Dance Shoppe, LLC, with his wife, Chelsea, in Dracut, Mass.
-He is currently pursuing a master’s degree in operations and project management at Southern New Hampshire University.
+Now medically retired, Brandon enjoys spending time with his wife, Chelsea, and their two children, Theo and Cash.
+He works as a senior subcontract administrator at BAE Systems.
+He has a master’s degree in operations and project management from Southern New Hampshire University.

 Though Brandon has made significant progress in his recovery, he still experiences obstacles within his home.
-He describes the split level home he shares with Chelsea as being “full of stairs,” which makes it impossible for him to use his wheelchair.
+He describes the split-level home as being “full of stairs,” which makes it impossible for him to use his wheelchair.
 It was especially frustrating for Brandon on days where he could not wear his prosthetic due to skin irritations and limb soreness, and he was forced to use crutches to navigate throughout his home.

 A new specially adapted custom home will give Brandon the opportunity to live his life comfortably.
-He is looking forward to being able to access all parts of the home without fear of falling, especially with special features like a roll in shower.
-Currently, he and Chelsea want to have children, but they feel their home is not safe for Brandon to care for an infant since he faces many risks himself.
-Brandon says an HFOT home will provide him with everything he needs, including the stable environment and peace of mind they need to raise a child.
+He is looking forward to being able to access all parts of the home without fear of falling, especially with special features like a roll-in shower.
+He and Chelsea became parents to their first child, Theo, in March 2021.
+Brandon says an HFOT home will provide him with everything he needs, including the stable environment and peace of mind they need to raise their son.